Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### executeTestedMethod

-Executes the method which is tested.
+Executes the method which is being tested.
-If method is not static, the class instance should be provided.
+If the method is not static, the class instance should be provided.

 If a method is static 'executeTestedWith' will be called.
 If a method is not static 'executeTestedOn' will be called.